Jacobite rising of 1745: Road to Culloden

-The Battle of Culloden on 16 April, often cited as the last pitched battle on British soil, lasted less than an hour and ended in a decisive government victory.
-Exhausted by a night march carried out in a failed attempt to surprise Cumberland's troops, many Jacobites missed the battle, leaving fewer than 5,000 to face a well-rested and equipped force of 7,000 to 9,000.
+Cumberland reached Aberdeen on 27 February, and both sides halted until the weather improved.
+By the time he resumed operations on 8 April, the Jacobites were short of food and money, and agreed fighting was their best option.
+The subsequent Battle of Culloden on 16 April, often cited as the last pitched battle on British soil, lasted less than an hour and ended in a decisive government victory.
+Exhausted by a failed night attack, many Jacobites missed the battle, leaving fewer than 5,000 to face a well-rested and equipped force of 7,000 to 9,000.